 For financial support, clients may qualify for services through their state’s Vocational Rehabilitation or Independent Living Program programs.
 Both of these programs are generally conducted through the state’s Education or Health and Human Services Divisions.
 Contact information for these agencies can be found through a simple Internet search.

-Contact any Ability Center location or call us at 866-405-6806 and we can help you get back on the road.
+Contact any United Access location and we can help you get back on the road.